 No. 3: Decide how long you'll keep the loan

 This is important because it can change the kind of mortgage you choose.
 For example, if you are risk-averse you might choose a fixed-rate home loan for maximum safety.
-But in fact, if the property will only be kept for a few years, you can be perfectly safe with a 5/1 hybrid mortgage -- and pay about 1 percent less in interest.
-On a $400,000 mortgage, that difference in the interest rate is over $250 a month!
+But in fact, if the property will only be kept for a few years, you can be perfectly safe with a 5-year hybrid adjustable-rate mortgage -- and may get an interest rate that one-half to one percent lower than a 30-year fixed-rate mortgage.
+On a $400,000 mortgage, that difference in the interest rate is over $250 a month, saving about $20,000 in interest over the first five years of the loan.

 Indeed, shorter loan terms can get you a lower rate.
 While the spread between mortgage rates for loan terms vary, Tierce says that generally, 20-year fixed mortgage rates are about one-eighth percent lower than interest rates for a 30-year fixed, and 15-year fixed-rate loans are one-quarter to three-eighths percent lower than 30-year fixed-rate loans.